valleyquail/DeltaSwarm/ESP_Main/lib/ROS_stuff/README.md

 - `ROS_launch.h`: This file contains the main thread for launching and configuring the ROS nodes.
 It houses the main thread for launching and configuring the ROS nodes.

+# Note

+You need to go into the microros component and change the `microros_agent` to the correct value for your system.
+Currently, the max number of subscriptions and publishers are set to 8

 ## TODO:

 - [ ] Add more ROS configuration files and scripts.